Chip-Scale Transmitter Module for Real-Time Continuous-Variable QKD: Results

 Compared to previous works which attempted to integrate CV-QKD systems on the transmitter side~\cite{Li2023,Aldama2025,Zhang2019,Hajomer2025b,Ng2025,Liu2025,11263038}, the main components of the CV-QKD transmitter—laser and IQ modulator— have been individually integrated on PICs.
-However, no prior work has demonstrated a complete chip-scale system.
+However, no prior work has demonstrated a transmitter based exclusively on chip-scale components.
 Moreover, these demonstrations lack real-time operation, a key limitation that we have overcome to bring QKD to operation in real environments.
 The comparison of secret key fractions across previously reported systems is illustrated in Fig.~\ref{fig:skf_comparison}, with detailed performance metrics summarized in Table~\ref{tab:TXcomparison}.
-The plot shows improvements over previous studies in the 5~dB range of channel loss, and performance consistent with prior work in the 10~dB range.
-Furthermore, we extend the typical reach reported in earlier studies with a 77~km channel, and notably, we set a record for the longest distance achieved by a CV-QKD system using chip-scale components, covering a distance of 102~km with corresponding attenuation of 20.8~dB.
-These results demonstrate that the fully chip-scale transmitter delivers excellent performance despite full hardware miniaturization.
-The system supports typical metropolitan links in a point-to-point architecture and can extend to long-distance coverage when combined with trusted nodes, paving the way for practical, scalable implementations of CV-QKD networks.
+The plot demonstrates that, under collective attacks, our system performs comparably to previous studies in the 5~dB loss region, with a slight decrease in performance in the 10~dB region.
+This decrease is attributed to the real-time nature of the protocol, which accounts for a reduced success rate.
+Furthermore, we extend the typical reach reported in earlier studies to a 77~km channel.
+Under the individual attack assumption, we achieve better performance across the entire range.
+The distance of 102~km, with attenuation of 20.8~dB, represents the highest reported system reach.
+These results demonstrate that the chip-scale transmitter delivers excellent performance despite hardware miniaturization.
+The system proved suitable for real-time operation over typical metropolitan links in a point-to-point architecture.
+Furthermore, when combined with trusted nodes, it can support long-distance coverage, paving the way for practical and scalable CV-QKD network deployments.